Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 - __hill_coefficient__
   - Type: float
   - Description: The Hill coefficient is a parameter used to describe cooperativity in the binding of molecules to proteins.
-It is employed in enzyme reactions or oxygen binding to hemoglobin to indicate whether there is positive (cooperative) or negative (anticooperative) binding.
+It is employed in enzyme reactions, e.g. oxygen binding to hemoglobin, to indicate whether there is positive (cooperative) or negative (anticooperative) binding.
 A Hill coefficient greater than 1 indicates positive cooperativity, while a value less than 1 indicates negative cooperativity.
-A value of exactly 1 indicates no cooperativity in the binding.
+A value of exactly 1 indicates no cooperativity.

+- __enzyme_stability__
+  - Type: string
+  - Description: The stability of enzymes is often characterized by various parameters such as the enzyme's half-life under specific conditions, the decline in activity over time, or the preservation of catalytic activity under different environmental conditions.

 <hr>